 Dr. Mallory has experience in a variety of settings including: outpatient community mental health facilities, outpatient rehabilitation for traumatic brain injury, university counseling centers, inpatient psychiatric and medical units and private practice.
-Dr. Mallory is skilled at conducting psychological evaluations including the assessment of post-traumatic stress disorder, bipolar and personality disorders, and presurgical evaluations, including bariatric and spinal cord stimulator evaluations.
+Dr. Mallory is skilled at conducting psychological evaluations including the assessment of adult AD/HD, learning disorders, post-traumatic stress disorder, bipolar and personality disorders, and presurgical evaluations, including bariatric and spinal cord stimulator evaluations.
 Dr. Mallory’s approach to treatment focuses on mind-body relationship and include Cognitive behavioral therapy (CBT), motivational interviewing, behavior modification, biofeedback and client-centered approaches.

 Professional and Community Groups

 Dr. Mallory is a member of the American Psychological Association (APA) (www.apa.org) and Florida Psychological Association (FPA) (www.flapsych.com).
 She is also a member of APA’s Division 38 (Health Psychology), Division 35 (Society for the Psychology of Women), and Division 22 (Rehabilitation Psychology).